Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 2. Racial Inequality: The Black Lives Matter movement provides a modern context for conflict theory, as it addresses the systemic racism, police brutality, and social disadvantages faced by African American communities.
 The movement demands equal rights and opportunities, challenging the existing power imbalances and advocating for societal change.

 3. Gender Inequality: The #MeToo movement illustrates conflict theory in its challenge against entrenched patriarchal power structures and the fight for gender equality.
-Women from various walks of life have come forward to share their experiences of sexual harassment and assault, highlighting the gender-based power imbalances and demanding accountability and change.
+Women from various walks of life have come forwards to share their experiences of sexual harassment and assault, highlighting the gender-based power imbalances and demanding accountability and change.

 4. Political Conflict: The recent Capitol riot in the United States serves as an example of political conflict from a conflict theory perspective.
-Different social groups, fueled by divisive rhetoric and the competition for political power, clashed in a violent confrontation, showcasing the intense power struggles and social unrest characteristic of political conflict.
+Different social groups, fuelled by divisive rhetoric and the competition for political power, clashed in a violent confrontation, showcasing the intense power struggles and social unrest characteristic of political conflict.

 5. Environmental Conflict: The Standing Rock protests against the Dakota Access Pipeline highlight the conflict over natural resources and land rights.
 Indigenous communities, supported by environmental activists, stood against the corporate and governmental interests, showcasing the struggle for control over natural resources and the need for environmental justice.